 - Too much peanut butter?
 Use my favorite chocolate buttercream instead!

 - Love sheet cakes?
 Try our delicious Watergate Sheet Cake next!
+Or give this delicious vanilla sheet cake recipe a try soon.

 More Easy Cake Recipes